-Our facilities team performs regular cleaning of all public spaces.
+Our facilities teams perform regular cleaning of all public spaces.
 They consistently disinfect classrooms, common areas, workspaces, and dining areas to help minimize transmission.
-Additional hand sanitizing stations installed across campus and ventilation systems have been updated with appropriate filters.
+Additional hand sanitizing stations were installed across campus and ventilation systems have been updated with appropriate filters.

 MONITOR FOR SYMPTOMS

 Be aware of the following symptoms when you are completing your daily LiveSafe health questionnaire or at any other time of day:

 - New loss of taste or smell

 - Nausea, vomiting, diarrhea

 If you experience these symptoms, please call Health Services at 860.768.6601 or complete the LiveSafe Health Screening.